want grub composite console

 We are not, however, done yet.
 In order to support firmware upgrade and configuration, it's presently impossible to avoid booting DOS (yes, DOS – those born after 1985 or so are advised to consult an historical reference).
 DOS has no concept of consoles other than the BIOS console, which will (because we've already written to the serial port directly) always reference the VGA/keyboard terminal.
 An alternate solution will be required to make this work correctly, most likely using FreeDOS and ctty.
 This will be covered under a separate bug as well.

-#2 Updated by Electric Monk over 3 years ago
+#2 Updated by Electric Monk almost 4 years ago

 Author: Keith M Wesolowski <email@example.com> 4656 want grub composite console 4657 want grub support for cross-menu OS console variable 4658 uninitialised variable trashes command line on coal Reviewed by: Dan McDonald <firstname.lastname@example.org> Approved by: Garrett D'Amore <email@example.com>

 Also available in: Atom